Please view the article linked below for our updated forecast for this storm, which includes revised snowfall totals.

 Note that the Wyoming Valley and Susquehanna Valley are both under 1000′ elevation, and will probably not changeover until early Friday morning.
 Here is a look at the European Model future radar for 7:00 PM Thursday evening.

-By around 2-5 AM Friday, rain should be changed over to snow down to the valley flood in the various valleys across the state within 50 miles of I-80.
+By around 2-5 AM Friday, rain should be changed over to snow down to the valley floor in the various valleys across the state within 50 miles of I-80.
 Temperatures are expected to be above freezing, around 33-34 in the valleys while snow is falling.
 Whereas in the mountains above 1500′ elevation, temperatures are likely to be below freezing, around 31-32.

 With that said, if snow falls heavy enough, particularly in Northeast PA, snow may accumulation on paved surfaces even in the valleys, along with the mountains.
 Below is Euro model future radar for 4:00 AM Friday morning.